Maya (given name)

-In Hebrew Maya can be derived from the word Mayim (מים) which means Water.
+In Hebrew Maya can be derived from the word mayim (מים), which means "water."

+Maya is also a Japanese given name, with different meanings depending on the kanji used.

 Popularity

 All variants of the name are well-used in the English-speaking world and other countries.
 Maya has ranked among the one thousand most popular names for girls in the United States since 1970 and among the top one hundred most popular names for American girls since 2002.
 Spelling variant Maia has ranked among the top one thousand names for American girls since 1996.
 In 2022, it was the 21st most popular name given to girls in Canada.